-The well-known impulse response or "tap-tone" method is widely used in instrument construction to adjust violin plates.
+The well-known impulse response or "tap-tone" method is widely used 30 years in instrument construction to adjust violin plates.
 Hold a top plate by a point on the nodal line (where there is no vibration) and with the other hand, tap on a "belly" (where vibration is present) to hear the fundamental note (mode 5) of the plate.
+The use of the free software "AUDACITY ©" made it possible to popularize this method and to tune the backgrounds and tables of the stringed instruments very easily.

 By striking a violin body at given points, the noise heard can be analyzed as a "response curve", which indicates the resonance peaks specific to this particular body.
 When the sounding box is activated by a violin string, the sound produced is richer and more intense, to the extent that the string’s sound and its components coincide with the body’s response curve.